by Ready4K contributing author Curran Mahowald, M.A. Cognitive Science in Education

 5. Using data for continuous improvement

-Surveying families not only helps involve them as true partners in education, but it also enables education leaders to get a clearer picture of what works.
-Jessica Lazzara and her team at Jumpstart, an organization that leverages caring adults in local communities to ensure all children get the quality early education they need to enter kindergarten ready to learn, were interested in better understanding their impact on families.
+Surveying families not only helps involve them as true partners, but it also enables education leaders to get a clearer picture of what works.
+Jessica Lazzara and her team at Jumpstart support caring adults in local communities to ensure all children get the quality early education they need to enter kindergarten ready to learn.
+She and her team were interested in better understanding their program’s impact on families and students’ early education.

 Low-lift high-impact family engagement tool Ready4K allows Jumpstart to communicate with families more universally and consistently than pick-up and drop-off alone would allow.
 It also provides a parenting curriculum in bite-sized, easy-to-use tips for promoting key areas of learning and development during everyday moments.
 Jumpstart used Ready4K to conduct a survey to determine whether children were benefiting from families using these tips.